Nictiz/HL7-mappings/ada_2_fhir-r4/zibs2024/MAPPING_GUIDELINES.md

 Additional parameters may be used as desired, as long as they are documented properly.

 #### Logical id
 In each template that is used to map an ADA instance to a FHIR resource instance, a logical id should be added to the resulting FHIR instance.
 This is done by invoking the template `insertLogicalId`, in which the `profile` parameter SHOULD be used, even though it is only strictly necessary whenever there is no one-on-one relation between the ADA element and FHIR resource.
+Adding the `profile` parameter in all cases, ensures that the logical id is always assigned correctly, even if later on an extra relation between the ADA element and FHIR resource would be added, e.g. whenever an information standard deviates from or extends the nl-core profile, but uses the same ADA element.

 Example: